 Check out my latest thoughts in the article below.

-I want to say a big thanks to all of my generous financial patrons who make my ministry possible.
-And, extra appreciation goes out to my Jubilee sponsors:
+I want to thank all of my generous financial patrons who make my ministry possible.
+And extra appreciation goes out to my Jubilee sponsors: